vkhazin/aws-alb-ec2-restart/README.md

   }
 ]
 ```
-* Now is what to do about every unhealthy target?
+* Using payload assembled from previous steps recycle unhealthy targets: HOW?